ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Receive Metadata

-Each Message may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
+Each messageContext may also contain metadata from protocols in the Protocol Stack; which metadata is available is Protocol Stack dependent.
 The following metadata values are supported: